seolhalee/seolhalee.github.io/index.md

 I have also practiced as a strategic designer/data analyst in urban planning organizations in South Korea and the US.
 There, I first encountered the frustration and fascination of the messy negotiations around data and power in governance.

-These experiences across urban data analytics and participatory planning have invited me to tackle the conflicting values and interests manifested through disparate approaches to data: qualitative and quantitative; objective and subjective: top-down and bottom-up, and more.
+These experiences across urban data analytics and participatory planning have invited me to tackle the conflicting values and interests manifested through disparate approaches to data: qualitative and quantitative; objective and subjective; top-down and bottom-up, and more.

 ---

 ## Publications

 <span style="color:#77B5B6">Lee, S.</span>, and Dourish, P. 2024.
-Rewiring Data Relations: Institutional data infrastructure for social justice. *[Proc.
+Reconfiguring Data Relations: Institutional Dynamics around Data in Local Governance. *[Proc.
 ACM Hum.-Comput.
 Interact.
 8, CSCW2](https://dl.acm.org/doi/10.1145/3686959)*

 <span style="color:#77B5B6">Lee, S.</span>, Warren, R., Mazmanian, M. 2024.
-Efficient Service Provider or Committed Social Reformer?: Governmental Data Storytelling around City Data Projects. *Big Data & Society* (Under review)
+Efficient service provider or committed social reformer?: Government data storytelling around city data projects. *[Big Data & Society, 2(3).](https://doi.org/10.1177/20539517251359219)*

 <span style="color:#77B5B6">Lee, S.</span>, Le Dantec, C. 2023.
 More Than a Property: Place-based Meaning Making and Mobilization on Social Media to Resist Gentrification. *[Proc.
 ACM Hum.-Comput.
 Interact.
 7, CSCW1](/pdf/V7cscw075-lee.pdf)*